Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: LoRA Fine-Tuning Details

 \section{LoRA Fine-Tuning Details}

-We fine-tune Qwen2.5-7B-Instruct using parameter-efficient Low-Rank Adaptation (LoRA).
-The model is trained with a causal language modeling objective, implemented as token-level cross-entropy loss over the target output sequence.
-The task is formulated as structured text generation, where the model outputs CPC subclass labels in a JSON format.
+We fine-tune Qwen3.5-9B-Instruct using parameter-efficient Low-Rank Adaptation (LoRA) for CPC multi-label patent classification.
+The task is formulated as supervised instruction tuning: given the patent title and abstract, the model is trained to generate a JSON object containing the relevant CPC subclass labels.
+The training objective is causal language modeling, implemented as token-level cross-entropy loss over the assistant response.

-LoRA adapters are applied while keeping all base model parameters frozen.
-We use a rank of $r=64$, a scaling factor $\alpha=16$, and a dropout rate of $0.05$, with no bias terms.
-Adapters are injected into both attention and feed-forward projection layers, including query, key, value, and output projections in the attention blocks, as well as the gate, up, and down projection layers in the MLP blocks.

-Optimization is performed using AdamW with a peak learning rate of $2 \times 10^{-4}$ and a cosine learning rate schedule with a warmup ratio of $0.05$.
-We apply weight decay of $0.01$.
-Training is carried out for three epochs with a per-device batch size of 2 and gradient accumulation over 8 steps, resulting in an effective batch size of 16.
-The maximum sequence length is set to 2048 tokens.
-Training is conducted in mixed precision, using bfloat16 when supported by the hardware and float16 otherwise.

-Model checkpoints are saved every 500 training steps, and validation is performed at the same interval.
-All experiments are run on a single GPU without model quantization.
-To monitor computational cost, training time and carbon emissions are tracked using the CodeCarbon framework.
-All values correspond to standard choices commonly used in LoRA-based fine-tuning of large language models.
+All base-model parameters are kept frozen, and only the LoRA adapter weights are updated.
+Rather than relying on a single manually selected configuration, we conduct a targeted hyperparameter sweep over the LoRA rank, scaling factor, learning rate, and maximum sequence length.
+The tested configurations include LoRA ranks $r \in \{16,32\}$, scaling factors $\alpha \in \{32,64\}$, learning rates in $\{1 \times 10^{-4}, 2 \times 10^{-4}\}$, and maximum sequence lengths in $\{512,1024,2048\}$ tokens.

+Training examples are formatted using the Qwen chat template.
+The system prompt instructs the model to act as a patent examiner and to return only a valid JSON object of the form \texttt{\{"labels": [...]\}}.
+The user message contains the concatenated patent title and abstract, while the assistant message contains the gold CPC subclass labels serialized as JSON.
+No sequence packing is used.

+The sweep results are reported in Table~\ref{tab:qwen35_lora_sweep}.
+The strongest configuration in terms of Micro-F1 uses LoRA rank $r=16$, scaling factor $\alpha=32$, a learning rate of $1 \times 10^{-4}$, and a maximum sequence length of 1024 tokens.
+This configuration reaches a Micro-F1 of 0.6173 and a Macro-F1 of 0.3179.
+The corresponding best checkpoint is selected at global step 3750, after approximately 1.2 training epochs, on the basis of validation loss.

+Optimization is performed with AdamW.
+For the selected configuration, the learning rate is $1 \times 10^{-4}$ and the maximum sequence length is 1024 tokens.
+Within each hyperparameter run, the checkpoint with the lowest validation loss is retained.
+The final hyperparameter configuration is selected according to validation Micro-F1.
+The selected checkpoint achieves an evaluation loss of 0.2597.
+The final LoRA adapter and tokenizer are saved separately for inference.
+Training is conducted on a single GPU without model quantization and requires approximately 13.1 hours for the selected run.